carousel/php-design-patterns/clasification.md

 * A program's run-time structure consists of rapidly changing networks of communicating objects
 * Aggregation implies that an aggregate object and its owner have identical lifetimes.
 * Aggregation relationships tend to be fewer and more permanent than acquaintance.
-* Acquaintances, in contrast, are made and remade more frequently, sometimes existing only for the duration of an operation
+* Acquaintances, in contrast, are made and remain more frequently, sometimes existing only for the duration of an operation
 * The system's run-time structure must be imposed more by the designer than the language.
 * The run-time structures aren't clear from the code until you understand the patterns.
 * Encapsulating the concept that varies (change without redesign)